flamesman/TK7DATATOOL/README.md

 - If you resize the game while the DLL is injected, the game WILL crash.

 ## Goals
-- [ ] Create Auto-updating script to pull addresses
+- [x] Create Auto-updating script to pull addresses (August 21, 2021)